 Tankless Water Heaters

 DEAR TIM: I need to install a water heater in my home.
-I have seen tankless water heaters in stores that sound as if they are a miracle product.
+I've seen tankless water heaters in stores that sound as if they are a miracle product.
 Do they really deliver an endless supply of hot water?
 Do you save money using one?
 Are they a wise investment?
+Are they expensive to install?
 Wesley W., Silverdale, WA

 DEAR WESLEY: The tankless water heaters you speak of seem to be the rage right now.
 The marketing campaigns of these companies seem to stimulate the same nerve endings that tingle when the hot water in a shower turns to cold.
 But you need to look under the skin of these appliances, between the lines of the brochures and do some simple mathematics before you make a decision to buy one.